It’s been one of the biggest enterprise buzzwords of the 21st Century: collaboration.

 A big thanks goes to Rebecca Jackson for turning some session highlights into an awesome infographic—it inspired us to create one of our own.
 In the remainder of this post, we’ll be exploring these highlights in more detail.

-Check out the webinar here: 25 mistakes to avoid in SharePoint or Office 365.
 I’d also encourage you to visit my table of contents of blogs, videos and downloadable SharePoint files to help you learn more about SharePoint.

 Check out the awesome original, I am not even sure I needed to turn it into an Infographic.
 Thanks Rebecca!